lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/language/DailyExpression.md

 cut/trim/wash/dry/style/perm/dye/hair care session
 style / shape the hair
 ### About healthy

+ingestion digestion absorption and elimination http://seattlecentral.edu/faculty/jwhorley/Digestion.pdf Digestion begins with ingestion, where the food is taken in the mouth.
+Digestion and absorption take place in a series of steps with special enzymes playing important roles in digesting carbohydrates, proteins, and lipids.
+Elimination describes removal of undigested food contents and waste products from the body.

 **A course of treatment**
 refers to the series of medical steps or actions taken over a period of time to treat a condition.
 "Course" here highlights the sequence or timeline over which the treatment occurs.